-Attendance and participation is an expectation of all students preparing themselves for the responsibilities of professional social work practice.
-Courtesy to others, curiosity about the subject and diligence to the task of
+Attendance and participation are an expectation of all students preparing themselves for the responsibilities of professional social work practice.
+Courtesy to others, curiosity about the subject and diligence to the task of learning are all required for a student's success in this course.
+Readings and assignments are to be completed on schedule, attendance required, and full engagement in experiential learning within class time is mandatory.